evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 ## Exterior

-The Cadillac ESCALADE IQ, with dimensions of 5697 mm in length, 2167 mm in width, and 1934 mm in height, falls into the Full-size SUVs offer the most space, power, and capability among SUV categories, making them suitable for a specific set of drivers with unique needs The Cadillac ESCALADE IQ is available in a total of 6 paint colors, including both solid and metallic options.
+The Cadillac ESCALADE IQ, with dimensions of 5697 mm in length, 2167 mm in width, and 1934 mm in height, falls into the Full-size SUVs offer the most space, power, and capability among SUV categories, making them suitable for a specific set of drivers with unique needs The Cadillac ESCALADE IQ is available in a total of 10 paint colors, including both solid and metallic options.
+Some of these paint options include two-tone paints where the roof is painted in a different color, providing a distinctive and stylish look.

 You can select from multiple wheel designs, all available in the same size, on the Cadillac ESCALADE IQ, allowing you to personalize your vehicle to match your style and driving preferences.
 The available tire and wheel combinations include: